Workshop hosted by ACM Creativity and Cognition 2025 conference, Monday, June 23rd, 2025, (Online)

 TBD

-Papers should be submitted via Easychair to https://easychair.org/conferences/?conf=1fcpaixr
+Papers should be submitted via EasyChair to TBD

-Submissions must be anonymized in PDF format, and prepared in the Lecture Notes in Computer Science (LNCS) format, available at: https://www.springer.com/gp/computer-science/lncs.
+Submissions must be anonymized in PDF format, and prepared in using the ACM submission template, available at: https://authors.acm.org/proceedings/production-information

 All submissions will be peer reviewed.
-At least one author of each accepted submission must register for the workshop and ICIDS 2024 conference.
-Authors of accepted papers will be expected to give a 10-15-minute presentation at the workshop, and encouraged to give a demonstration of their research as a video.
+At least one author of each accepted submission must register for the workshop and conference.
+Authors of accepted papers will be expected to give a 7-10-minute presentation at the workshop, and encouraged to give a demonstration of their research as a video.

-Accepted papers will be published on the workshop website, with the best papers invited to collaborate on journal publications.
+Accepted papers will be published on the workshop website (pending authors consent), with the best papers invited to collaborate on journal publications.

 Senior Manager, Immersive Technologies and Simulation, Fanshawe College